-Once a financial aid award letter is either sent to the student or posted to a student's account, as in the case for continuing students at Illinois Tech, there may be instances where changes to the original notification are warranted.
+Once a financial aid award letter is either sent to the student (incoming students) or posted to a student's account (matriculated students), there may be instances where changes to the original awards are warranted.

-A financial aid counselor may review a student's circumstances, make an adjustment to an award, and release a revised award letter or email to a student indicating that a revision has been made to a student's award.
+A financial aid counselor may review a student's circumstances, make an adjustment to their awards, and provide the student with a revised award letter or email indicating that a revision has been made.

-This revised award letter or email notification—with the posting on a student portal in myIIT—invalidates the original award notice.
+This revised award letter or email notification invalidates the original award notice.

 Revisions Initiated by the Financial Aid Office

 The Office of Financial Aid will automatically consider revision in a student's aid package when the following occurs: